Basic Quantum Algorithms: Analysis of the quantum part

 Using $c\ge q/r-1$ and $q>N^2>rN$, we obtain

 We can visualize this result by noticing that there are two blue bars inside the peak of $p(\ell)$ in Fig.~\ref{fig:Shorp4}.
-Since $N>4$, we have just shown that the height of the largest bar is larger than ${3}/{(\pi^2 r)}$, that is, it is never smaller that 30\% of the height of the peak.
+Assuming that $N>4$, we have just shown that the height of the tallest bar is larger than ${3}/{(\pi^2 r)}$, that is, it is never smaller than 30\% of the height of the peak of the continuous version.

 In the quantum part of the algorithm, there are $r$ possible $k$'s.
 Then, a lower bound on the success probability is